EL1909/adevalverde/ReadMe.md

 ![Avalverde](include image path)
 <center><a href="www.adelavalverde.info" target="_blank">Click here to visit the site</a> - <a href="https://github.com/EL1909/adevalverde" target="_blank">Click here to visit repository</a></center>

-Currently:
+20.01.25 - Current Status:
     - Users can Register and Login
     - Admin is able to update items in the store
-    - Products are linked to Amaon Store for inmediate purchase
+    - Products are linked to Amazon Store for inmediate purchase

+Furthermore:
+    - Implement Canal App.
+    - Review UI with owner
+    - Create User levels and access accordingly
+    - Implement paypal functionallity outside SandBox
+    - Implement access to Esfuerzo Whithin footer